THE NECK PULL

 This is all there is to it.
 Please repeat this procedure at least 10 times daily.
 In fact, if you do it gently and sensibly, I find that it cannot be easily overdone and many people can do it many times, for half an hour or longer.

 WHY DO THE NECK PULL?

-If your emphasis is on extending your neck, more energy will move upward.
-This is not all bad, but is not as good as moving the bulk of the energy downward by focusing on moving the shoulders downward.
+If your emphasis is on extending your neck, subtle energy will move a little upward.
+This is okay, but not as good as moving the bulk of the energy downward by focusing on moving the shoulders downward.

 Never force anything.
 This means no fast or jerky motions.

 If, at first, your neck won’t pop, this is okay.
 Begin with the pre-neck pull described at the beginning of this article.
 As you do this more, emphasizing stretching the neck, it will be easier to do the neck pull.